theislab/single-cell-tutorial/README.md

 #### Application notes:

+For R 3.4.3:
 When using Slingshot in R 3.4.3, you must pull a local copy of slingshot via the github repository and change the `DESCRIPTION` file to say `R>=3.4.3` instead of `R>=3.5.0`.

+For R>=3.5 and bioconductor>= 3.7:
+The clusterExperiment version that comes for bioconductor 3.7 has slightly changed naming convention. `clusterExperiment()` is now called `ClusterExperiment()`.
+The script should be changed accordingly when using newer versions of R.

 ### Adapting the pipeline for other datasets: